-The Ice Drilling Program Office (IDPO) and the Ice Drilling Design and Operations group (IDDO) were established by the National Science Foundation (NSF) effective October 2008 to coordinate long-term and short-term planning in collaboration with the greater US ice science community, and to be the principle supplier of ice drilling and ice coring support and expertise for NSF-funded research.
+The Ice Drilling Program (IDP) was established by the National Science Foundation (NSF) to coordinate long-term and short-term planning in collaboration with the greater US ice science community and to provide polar drilling, borehole logging, and ice coring support and expertise for NSF-funded research.

 One of the most pressing environmental issues of our time is anticipating the climate changes resulting from our warming planet.
 In order to predict the future with confidence, we need a clear understanding of the past changes recorded in and under the climate archives of glaciers and the polar ice sheets.
 Ice core records have led to many important discoveries about climate change, for example the discovery that dramatic changes in climate can occur abruptly, in less than ten years.
 This discovery has revolutionized climate science and also has important impacts on policy; it established some of the key groundwork leading to the 2007 award of the Nobel Peace Prize to the Intergovernmental Panel on Climate Change for climate science.
 Members of the U.S. ice coring community have led the efforts for these and a multitude of other important findings in fields ranging from climate to life in extreme environments to geophysics.
 The societal need for accurate predictions of future sea level rise requires improved understanding of glacier and ice sheet dynamics.
 This involves probing glaciers and ice sheets by geophysical means, with particular emphasis on poorly understood basal processes.
 Ice sheets themselves can serve as platforms for science for a wide range of discoveries, from astrophysics to biology in extreme environments.
 U.S. scientific productivity in these areas, including both knowledge generation and creation of the next generation of scientists, critically depends upon a mechanism for ensuring continuity and international cooperation in ice coring and ice drilling efforts, along with availability of appropriate drills, drilling expertise, and innovations in drilling technology.